HouzuoGuo/laitos/README.md

 **laitos** software suite offers all you need for hosting a personal website, receiving Emails, blocking ads with a DNS server.
 And for the geeks 🤓 - as a professional geek, you need Internet access whenever and wherever!

-Using primitive communication infrastructure such as telephone, SMS, and satellite terminal, laitos offers you Internet features such as:
+Using primitive communication infrastructure such as telephone, SMS, and satellite terminal, laitos offers you Internet access such as:

 - Browse news, weather, and Twitter.